GoGo Logo of A Phone

 Improves sleep

-Chair yoga is the best exercise for over 60 adults who want to increase balance and flexibility with low risk of injury.
+Chair yoga for seniors is an excellent choice for adults over 60 who want to increase balance and flexibility with low risk of injury.
 Chair yoga is a gentle form of yoga, practiced sitting or holding on to a chair for support.
-One of the benefits of chair yoga is that it’s a low-impact form of senior exercise that can be adapted based on varying levels of fitness and mobility.
-The chair makes it the best exercise for seniors with balance issues or physical limitations.
+One of the benefits is that it can be adapted based on varying levels of fitness and mobility.

 Balance and flexibility